 Mites and whiteflies also fall under the category of sap-feeding insects and can pose problems for your greenhouse environment.
 Mites, because of their small size, are nearly impossible and often need a magnifier to see.
 Although you can’t see them, their damage is similar to other sap-feeding insects sans honeydew.
 As they travel in groups, they leave behind silk.
 Whiteflies are flying sap feeders that resemble small white moths.
 When disturbed, they’ll fly briefly before landing on another feeding site.

-As far as ridding your greenhouse of an infestation, most pests can be killed with insecticidal soaps.
+As far as ridding your greenhouse of an infestation, most pests can be killed with insecticidal soaps or Epsom salt.
 If you have some plants that are sensitive, you may want to opt for sticky cards you can replace once a week instead of spraying them with soap.
 For the others, giving the leaves (tops and bottoms) and stems a nice coating of insecticidal soap and wiping them down will help clear up most infestations.
 You should spray with soap every five to seven days until the pests are gone.

 Some insects may need stronger control methods, so you may need to try smothering the infestations with neem oil.
 Similar to insecticidal soap, you’ll use the neem oil once a week until the insects are gone.
 Caterpillars and slugs can be easily picked up.
 You can fill a bucket with soapy water, toss them in, and that’s it.
 Be sure to check anywhere in the greenhouse they may be hiding, including under leaves and rocks.